MSClark/my-sick-fits/notes.md

+# Advanced React Notes

-## Frontend Notes
+## General Frontend Notes

-## Backend Notes

-Styled components
+### Styled components

-    are stored on the server because we do server side rendering
+   Stored on the server because we do server side rendering

+### NProgress

+   CSS is linked in meta component

+## General Backend Notes

-Next js
+### Next js

    Routing

-NProgress
-    css is linked in meta component

 ## Intro and setup

 ### 1. editor setup

+   *code ./frontend to open frontend
+   *cmd+, opens settings in vscode
+   *wesbos.com/uses for what he uses

 ### 2. tech stack